LiamWellacott/liamwellacott.github.io/_posts/2021-03-23-on-the-measure-of-intelligence.md

 - Generalisation difficulty is used in the formalisation of intelligence but is not currently quantified for each task.
 - Validity for the test should be established using a large human sample and comparing results to that of other valid tests.
 - The dataset and diversity of tasks should be improved to ensure the test is not "gamed" by an AI test-taker.
+In other words, it should not be possible to hard-code or "buy" experience of tasks, but require good abstraction and generalisation.
 - During evaluation a binary feedback signal is used.
-Chollet suggests that the test taker could interact with the example generator to request more granular feedback on a solution.
+Chollet suggests that the test taker could interact with an "example generator" to request more granular feedback on a solution.
 - The test is reliant on Core Knowledge priors.
 Understanding human priors is an open question, therefore ARC should evolve with this changing understanding.
+Furthermore, the implementation of these priors in ARC may be incomplete.

+I would add the following personal open questions:

+- How do we measure (in practice) the algorithmic complexity for priors, experience, and generalisation difficulty?
+- How would the addition of the "example generator" improve the feedback signal to the test-taker?
+Does improving the signal come at a prohibitive cost of complexity in the "example generator".

 In this work Chollet is primarily concerned with measuring human-like general intelligence.
 While reading I was thinking about how current AI doesn't achieve the kind of generalisation we see in even "simple" animals.
 Particularly in robotics.
 There are a number of useful applications (e.g. warehouse stock manipulation, package delivery) which don't require the full human task scope to be "solved".
 I think a great application of Chollet's work would be to apply it to non-human intelligence benchmarks.
 One I found recently which could be an interesting candidate is the [Animal AI Testbed](http://animalaiolympics.com/AAI/).
 By using Chollet's definitions we can avoid promoting "shortcuts" in our measure of progress, and promote developing flexible systems.

-Thanks for reading, and thanks to François Chollet a very well written step toward better AI.
+Thanks for reading, and thanks to François Chollet for a very well written step toward better AI.